 1. Applicant and Project Eligibility

-- a.
-Clearly identifies the applicant for the grant, all properties affected by the grant, and the owner(s) of all affected properties. - b.
-Describes the agricultural operation, and how it meets the definition for an eligible agricultural operation. - c.
-Demonstrates that the applicant and project have met all eligibility requirements.
+- i.
+Describes the agricultural operation, and how it meets the definition for an eligible agricultural operation. - ii.
+Demonstrates the applicant and project have met all eligibility requirements as specified in the applicable funding tier.

 2. Technical Merit and Need